 Canada and Togo established diplomatic relations in 1960.
-The Canadian Embassy to Togo is located in Accra, Ghana.
+Canada is represented in Togo by the Canadian Embassy located in Accra, Ghana.
 Since 1978, Togo has been represented in Canada through its Embassy in Ottawa.

 Canada–Togo commercial relations remain limited.
-Two-way merchandise trade reached $17.9 million in 2013, consisting of $16.3 million in exports to Togo, mainly in the form of cereals, machinery and vehicles parts, and $1.6 million in imports from Togo, mainly vegetables and preserved food.
-Canadian companies have shown a growing interest in the service sector, particularly in the areas of capacity building and training.
+Two-way merchandise trade reached over $20.4 million in 2014, consisting of more than $17.8 million in exports to Togo, mainly in the form of cereals, vehicles and parts, and machinery; and more than $2.6 million in imports from Togo, mainly cocoa, vegetables and preserved food.
+Canadian companies have shown a growing interest in Togo’s service sector, particularly in the areas of capacity building and training.

 In 2013, Canada concluded negotiations with Togo for a code-share only Air Transport Agreement (ATA).
 ATAs promote air connectivity between all regions in Canada and the world.

 Canada does not provide bilateral development support to the government of Togo.
 Canadian development assistance can be delivered in Togo through multilateral partners, partnerships between non-governmental Canadian and Togolese organizations, and partnerships with regional institutions or non-governmental organizations benefitting several countries.
 Togo benefits from certain regional programs provided by the Department of Foreign Affairs, Trade and Development (DFATD), which totaled $3.49 million for 2013-2014 targeting: the financial sector, industrial development, governance, including civil society, and agriculture.

 Togo also benefits from the Canada Fund for Local Initiatives, which has been used to support initiatives in the areas of human rights, Child, Early and Forced Marriage (CEFM) as well as sexual violence.

 * If you require a plug-in or a third-party software to view this file, please visit the alternative formats section of our help page .